nbeversl/urtext_docs/README.md

 %%-END

 which creates timestamps like: <Tue., Jun.
 04, 2019, 08:51 PM>.
 The format can be customized in the project_settings node (see project_settings[project_settings](#project_settings)).
 For more information on `strftime` directives and options, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.
 #### Timeline View
-Timeline View

 Urtext will parse node timestamps along with inline timestamps into a project timeline.
 Press Ctrl-Shift-T or select Urtext: Show Timeline in the Sublime command palette.
 Each node and inline timestamp is shown in chronological order with nearby text.
 You can try it with this example project, but note that since many nodes in this document are undated, they have a default date of Thu., Jan.
 01, 1970, 12:00AM.

 As everywhere in a project, node IDs shown are links that can be opened using Ctrl-Shift-/.
 #### Time Zones
-Time Zones

 Time zones are not required in timestamps.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default for parsing and comparison purposes.
 To modify this default, set the `timezone` key in project settings to another valid value.
-(Timezone List
-##### Timezone List
+(Timezone List ##### Timezone List
-Timezone List

 Africa/Abidjan
 Africa/Accra